sharmapratik88/Generative-AI-Projects/NLP_HuggingFace_LLMs/README.md

 Key Features:

 * Leverages the Hugging Face Transformers library for model training and evaluation.
-* Uses the Resume Dataset, containing over 2400 categorized resumes, for training.
+* Uses the Resume Dataset for training, containing over 2400 categorized resumes.
 * Employs distilbert-base-uncased, a pre-trained DistilBert model, for fine-tuning.
 * Implements data preprocessing steps, including dataset splitting and tokenization.
 * Fine-tunes the model with custom training arguments to optimize performance for resume classification.
 * Saves the trained model and tokenizer for future use or deployment.
-* Evaluates the model's performance (accuracy and F1-score) and demonstrates classification of new resumes from test dataset.
+* Evaluates the model's performance (accuracy and F1-score) and demonstrates classification of new resumes from the test dataset.

 This script is ideal for developers and researchers interested in applying text classification to real-world recruitment processes, offering a practical example of using state-of-the-art NLP tools for automating tasks.